 Sources: British Election Studies 1964, 1966, 1979, 2015, 2017, and 2019: Do you think that too many immigrants have been let into this country or not?
 Yes/ No), 1983, 1987 (Do you think that immigration has gone too far?
 Yes/ No).
 Ipsos-MORI 1989-2017 (How much do you agree or disagree with the following statement?
 "There are too many immigrants in Britain" 5-point scale from 'strongly agree' to 'strongly disagree').
 Ipsos MORI allowed a 'neither' response in some years but not others.
 Ipsos MORI's versions allowed more respondents to opt out of the question, depressing opposition to immigration but also depressing assent to immigration.
-Ipsos MORI 2015-2022 ("Do you think the number of immigrants coming to Britain nowadays should be increased a lot, increased a little, remain the same, reduced a little, reduced a lot?", response categories reduce a little and reduce a lot are combined).
+Ipsos MORI 2015-2023 ("Do you think the number of immigrants coming to Britain nowadays should be increased a lot, increased a little, remain the same, reduced a little, reduced a lot?", response categories reduce a little and reduce a lot are combined).
 Kantar 2023 ("Do you think the number of immigrants coming to Britain nowadays should be increased a lot, increased a little, remain the same, reduced a little, reduced a lot?", response categories reduce a little and reduce a lot are combined).

-same, reduced a little, reduced a lot?", response categories reduce a little and reduce a lot are combined).
-European Social Survey 2002-2021 (Allow immigrants of a different race /ethnicity to come and live in the UK, response categories 'none' and 'a few' combined).
+European Social Survey 2002-2023 (Allow immigrants of a different race /ethnicity to come and live in the UK, response categories 'none'

+and 'a few' combined).
 NB: Fieldwork for ESS round 10 was completed in 2021 and 2022, but recorded on the graph as 2021.

-Concern about immigration declined after the 2016 Brexit Referendum, but salience may be on the rise again
+Concern about immigration declined after the 2016 Brexit Referendum, but salience rose from late 2022 to 2024

 Another way to monitor public views on immigration is by asking people to name the 'most important issue' or 'issues' facing the nation.
-This approach assesses the salience of immigration as an issue, rather than directly measuring people's attitudes toward immigration.
+This approach assesses the salience of immigration as an issue rather than directly measuring people's attitudes toward immigration.
 Ipsos conducts a monthly poll asking respondents first to name the most important issue, and after they reply, they are asked to name any 'other important issues'.
-Unlike the other survey questions reported here, respondents are not prompted with particular topics and they simply reply with whatever comes to mind.
+Unlike the other survey questions reported here, respondents are not prompted with particular topics they simply reply with whatever comes to mind.
 After assigning each response to one of 47 categories, Ipsos reports how many respondents chose each of these categories for each monthly sample.

-Figure 3 tracks the percentage of respondents naming 'race relations' or immigration as one of the most important issues facing Britain, relative to five other frequently named (and long-running) issues.
+Figure 3 tracks the percentage of respondents naming 'race relations' or immigration as one of the most important issues facing Britain relative to five other frequently named (and long-running) issues.
 These other issues are presented as six-month moving averages to make the chart easier to visually interpret.